Reading: Applied Part 1. Recovering Specifications from Legacy

 For node_not_ready the behavioral story looks like this:

-• Given cluster prod-k8s is in active shift and >=3 NodeNotReady is recorded for one node within 10 minutes;
+• Given the cluster prod-k8s is in active shift and >=3 NodeNotReady is recorded for one node in 10 minutes;

 • When the event is correlated with a deployment or 5xx growth in related metrics;